Recommended Reading List

 commission on any purchases that you would make during your visit

-So in the event you would decide to add a book or two to your own
+So in the event you would decide to add a book or 2 to your own

 library, that will in effect help offset my cost of hosting this